guptapriya7171/IMDB_API_FrontEnd/README.md

 # OMDB_API_FrontEnd
-**A mini IMDB clone app using languages such as HTML, Javascript and Styling done through CSS, Bootstrap,jquery.**
+**A mini IMDB clone app using languages such as HTML, Javascript and styling done through CSS, Bootstrap,jquery.**